Edinho (footballer, born 1994)

-Francisco Edson Moreira da Silva (born 8 August 1994), known simply as Edinho, is a Brazilian professional footballer who plays as a right winger for Paysandu, on loan from Fortaleza.
+Francisco Edson Moreira da Silva (born 8 August 1994), known simply as Edinho, is a Brazilian professional footballer who plays as a right winger for Paysandu.

 Career

 Born in Baturité, Ceará, Edinho joined Fortaleza EC aged 17 and was promoted to the senior team in 2013.
 He was a starter in the 2014 Série C campaign making 16 appearances and scoring three goals.
 In 2014, he was sold to Tombense and in the two following years had a series of loan spells at Avaí, Paysandu and Ituano, before joining Guarani in 2016.

 In July 2017, Edinho joined CSA on loan from Guarani, where he won the 2017 Série C title.

 In 2018, Edinho returned to Fortaleza and played a major role in the team during the first half of the season, helping them get to the top of the Série B table by the 11th round with two goals and five assists.

 On 28 June 2018, Edinho joined Atlético Mineiro on a five-year deal.
 He made his debut for Atlético, which also was his Série A debut, on 19 July 2018, in a 2–0 away loss to Grêmio.

 In January 2019, Edinho rejoined Fortaleza on loan for the season.